 - Offer to help your loved one research treatment options that can meet his or her unique needs.
 Also, if your loved one is grappling with a mental illness at the same time, it is a good idea to consider treatment providers that provide care for mental health conditions as well.

 Also, if your loved one requests that you accompany him or her to any scheduled tours or assessments, it would be a good idea to agree to go along, as this is a great way to show your support for your loved one during this difficult time.

 Once your loved one has engaged in rehab, it would also be beneficial for you to seek your own support.
 Whether it be through a support group, individual counseling, or partaking in other self-care practices, it is important to also take care of yourself while your loved one works on his or her painkiller addiction recovery.

-Why Those in San Jose & Santa Cruz Should Consider Treatment at The Camp
+Why Those Near Santa Cruz & San Jose Should Consider Prescription Painkiller Abuse Treatment at The Camp Recovery Center

 There are many perils that can arise when a person becomes addicted to painkillers or prescription medication.
 Aside from the development of an addiction to these medications, the physical health risks involved, and the toll that is taken on the mental health of a person who misuses prescription drugs, there are other areas of an individual’s life that can be affected by an addiction to painkillers.
 When a person is battling a chemical dependency problem, it is all too common for things and responsibilities that were once important to fall to the wayside.
 One’s performance at school or work can decline and lead to academic failure or job loss.
 Increased interaction with the legal system could become a regular occurrence if the person abusing painkillers engages in illegal activity when under the influence of these substances or when in pursuit of more pain medications.
 Conflict with friends or family members could also become more frequent, especially when loved ones become aware of a person’s substance-abusing behaviors and convey their disapproval for this type of problem.